ddmitov/perl-executing-browser/doc/SETTINGS.md

 Perl scripts running for a long time should have ``$|=1;`` among their first lines to disable the built-in buffering of the Perl interpreter.
 Some builds of Perl may not give any output until the script is finished when buffering is enabled.

 ## Interactive Perl Scripts
 Each PEB interactive Perl script must have its own event loop waiting constantly for new data on STDIN for a bidirectional connection with PEB.
 Many interactive scripts can be started simultaneously in one browser window.
-One script may be started in many instances provided that it has an unique JavaScript settings object with and unique ``stdoutFunction`` object property.
-Interactive scripts should also have the ``scriptExitCommand`` and ``scriptExitConfirmation`` object properties.
+One script may be started in many instances, provided that it has a JavaScript settings object with a unique name.
+Interactive scripts must also have the ``scriptExitCommand`` object property.
+The ``scriptExitConfirmation`` object property is not mandatory, but highly recommended for a quick shutdown of PEB.

+Please note, that interactive Perl scripts are not supported on all Windows versions.

+Please also note, that if a PEB instance crashes, it will leave its interactive scripts as zombie processes and they will start consuming large amounts of memory!
+Exhaustive stability testing has to be done when interactive scripts are selected for use with PEB!
+The use of interactive scripts should be carefully considered, because even during normal operation they use more memory than "fire-and-forget" type of scripts.

 The following code shows how to start an interactive Perl script right after a local page is loaded: